21 Reasons Why Refurbished IT is the Future

-In 2020, Techbuyer and the University of East London measured the energy and performance of CPUs, server RAM, and data center storage.
+In 2020, Techbuyer and the University of East London measured the energy and performance of CPUs, server RAM, and data centre storage.
 The first stage of benchmark testing revealed that a new and refurbished server, of the same manufacturer and model, had identical performance.

 The results of this research are reflected in industry practice.
 Google has been refurbishing its own servers since 2015.
 The company has saved over $1 billion in terms of operation costs, purely based on energy efficiency.
 They state: “Once components are in inventory, there is no distinction made between refurbished and new inventory, both are considered equivalent.”
-(Source: Circular Economy at Work in Google Data Centers, Ellen MacArthur)
+(Source: Circular Economy at Work in Google Data Centres, Ellen MacArthur)

 2) Immediately available stock

 The Covid-19 pandemic has shown just how important immediate stock is for today’s organisations.
 Demand for laptops sky-rocketed in early 2020 as businesses required quick and flexible remote-working IT solutions.
-When manufacturers struggled to keep up, organizations started buying quality refurbished laptops.
+When manufacturers struggled to keep up, organisations started buying quality refurbished laptops.

 Refurbishment specialists store IT equipment directly into their engineering facilities.
 This enables fast turnarounds and avoids any long manufacturing waiting times.
 Techbuyer has over 225,000 servers, storage and networking solutions, PCs and laptops in stock globally, from over 150 brands including HPE, Dell and IBM.
 This enables us to ship IT equipment quickly.

 Despite global demand for IT going up in 2020, manufacturers reported losses.